-‘Teen Mom OG’ Ryan Edwards’ Fiancee Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show
+‘Teen Mom OG’ Ryan Edwards’ Fiancée Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show

-Ryan Edwards’ fiancee, Mackenzie Standifer, is the latest Teen Mom OG star to take aim at MTV for their allegedly bad edits.
+Ryan Edwards’ fiancée, Mackenzie Standifer, is the latest Teen Mom OG star to take aim at MTV for their allegedly bad edits.

 After the release of a new sneak peek, which appeared to show Ryan Edwards arriving late to trick-or-treat with his son for the second year in a row, Standifer went on a Twitter rant against the network, claiming she and Edwards were just five minutes late to the event.